hashicorp/terraform-provider-aws/website/docs/d/local_gateways.html.markdown

 ## Argument Reference

-* `tags` - (Optional) A mapping of tags, each pair of which must exactly match a pair on the desired vpcs.
+* `tags` - (Optional) A mapping of tags, each pair of which must exactly match a pair on the desired local_gateways.

 * `filter` - (Optional) Custom filter block as described below.